Jc-alt logo

 OverallO(n2)O(n)Two pointer traversal for n elements dominates, leading to O(n2)Worst case of n/3 valid triplets O(n/3), which leads to O(n)

-Solution 2: Grouping By Parity 4 Triplet Combinations (No Sorting) - Two Pointers/Algorithm
+Solution 2: [No Sorting] Grouping By Parity 4 Triplet Combinations [Time Limit Exceeded] - Two Pointers/Algorithm

 def threeSum(self, nums: List[int]) -> List[List[int]]: